scrawlon/CSS-Animation-Blocks/README.md

 #### groupOffset

-When applying animations to multiple objects, it's possible to add a delay between each one.

-* **'groupOffset'** is an object that contain a **'delayTime'** or **'delayRange'** element.
+When applying animations to multiple objects, it's possible to add a delay between each one. **'groupOffset'** is an object that contains a **'delayTime'** or **'delayRange'** element.

   * **'delayTime'** is the number of milliseconds to wait between applying animations to the each of the chosen elementSelectors.
   * **'delayRange'** is an array containing two 'delayTime' numbers representing the randomly selected min/max time to delay between applying animations to the each of the chosen elementSelectors.

 ```JavaScript
 const mainBlock = new AnimationBlock({